sorrtory/scripts/README.md

 # Description

-## Lofi.sh
+## lofi.sh
-Launch a lofi girl from the console via mpv
+Launch a lofi girl from the console via mpv.

+## download_m3u.sh
+Convert m3u files into mp3 files by downloading them with yt-dlp.